 DAVID MTANGE Co-founder

 The orphans call David “Grand Davi,” which means “Older Brother David.”
 As a child, David had the horrific experience of returning home from school, to find that rebel soldiers had come to his village and murdered many people, including his entire family.
 He spent days wandering in the bush, until he was taken into a home run by Christian missionaries.
 He completed all his schooling and during his time at a church-planting course, through YWAM in South Africa, he started to feel the call to go back and work with orphans in DR Congo.
 In 2008, he returned to the Congo and went deep into the jungles to work with the Pygmy tribes.
 He feels that these tribes have been unjustly treated and marginalized by the government.
-He has a heart for the Pygmy children of this area, whom he feels are suffering greatly.
+He has a heart for orphans in Congo, whom he feels are suffering greatly.
 He and Hosea combined their vision and efforts and founded a home in which to house, feed and school 35 war orphans.
 “I have never forgotten the anguish and horror of that time and I have devoted my life to the rescue of war orphans like myself.’

 HOSEA MARUDI Co-founder